Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: Analytical Optimal Policy Gradient

 \section{Analytical Optimal Policy Gradient}

 Our approach optimizes the NN using the analytical optimal policy gradient $\frac{d \mathbf{L}}{d \mathbf\varpi}$.
 Its component at time $i$ can be computed via the following chain rule:

 Here, $\frac{\partial \mathbf{z}_i}{\partial \mathbf\varpi}$ is the gradient of the neural networks, which is readily available via automatic differentiation (AD).
-However, the other two gradients involve differentiation through optimization problems; in particular, the MPC case constitutes a dynamic optimization problem, which is more challenging.
+However, the gradient of MPC and collision detection involves differentiation through optimization problems; in particular, the MPC case constitutes a dynamic optimization problem, which is more challenging.
 Unlike the NN case, where the explicit function of NN is available, these gradients are typically computed via implicit differentiation through the KKT conditions.
-We detail the computation of these gradients in the following subsection.
+We detail the computation of these gradients in the following subsection, and the full training algorithm is shown in Algorithm \ref{alg:close loop train}.